Akcea Therapeutics Inc. (AKCA) and Ionis Pharmaceuticals Inc. (NASDAQ:IONS) Comparing side by side | New Business Observer

 |2.00

-The shares of both Akcea Therapeutics Inc. and Ionis Pharmaceuticals Inc. are owned by institutional investors at 25.5% and 84.5% respectively.
-About 75.7% of Akcea Therapeutics Inc.’s share are owned by insiders.
-On the other hand, insiders owned about 0.3% of Ionis Pharmaceuticals Inc.’s shares.
+Institutional investors held 25.5% of Akcea Therapeutics Inc. shares and 84.5% of Ionis Pharmaceuticals Inc. shares.
+Akcea Therapeutics Inc.’s share held by insiders are 75.7%.
+Insiders Competitively, held 0.3% of Ionis Pharmaceuticals Inc. shares.

 Performance